GISMentors/isprs-summer-school-2016/lesson2/terrain.rst

 .. note:: Addons are not part of GRASS distribution and can be
           installed from menu :menuselection:`Settings --> Addons
-          extensions --> Install extension from addons` or by :grasscmd:`g.extension` command.
+          extensions --> Install extension from addons`, or by :grasscmd:`g.extension` command.

 Example: